 The final mistake we’d like to mention today is furniture selection that’s based on a single function.

 This is especially detrimental if you live in a small, space-starved flat.

 To avoid the issue, think of everything you’re going to be doing in a room.
 For example, the living room will be a place where you’ll watch a movie, read a book, relax, play board games with the rest of the family.
 Now that you know what you’ll be doing there, can you think of furniture pieces that serve more than one purpose?

 A coffee table, for example, can have an underneath storage compartment for books, magazines and board games.
 This way, a single piece will be used instead of getting a coffee table and shelves combo.

 Interior design conventions and standard wisdom can be helpful when buying new items for your home.
 Sometimes, however, being creative and unorthodox in your choices can really pay off.
 Don’t feel pressured to embrace standard furniture just because everybody else is doing so.

 A bit of professional assistance can go a long way when it comes to designing the perfect home.
-Our team has enough experience to guide you through the numerous choices on the market and help you realise an idea that’s well matched to your lifestyle.
+Our home renovation company in Singapore has enough experience to guide you through the numerous choices on the market and help you realise an idea that’s well matched to your lifestyle.